natfarleydev/prd-markdown/README.md

 ## How to help!

 The easiest way to help is to start editing!
-If you're familiar with pandoc, to convert html into markdown, this project uses
+If you're familiar with pandoc, to convert html into markdown, in general this project uses

     pandoc thing.html --atx-headers --no-wrap -o thing.markdown

 to start off with.
-The stripped html is found in the pathfinder folder (not the markdown folder) and all markdown files should be placed in the markdown folder.
+The stripped html is found in the PF folder (not the markdown folder) and all markdown files should be placed in the markdown folder.
 All links should be implicit, so compliation requires pandoc 1.10 ish.